Pan-Canadian-Genome-Library/daco/apps/ui/docs/FormAndDataFetching.md

 React-query is a data fetching library that makes fetching, caching and handling api state much easier for the developer.
-By passing the fetching function (using fetchApi or Axios), and passing it through react-query hooks, it gives the developer a set of `state` variables such as `isLoading`,`isError` and `error` without writing any custom solution of `useEffect` and `useState` hooks to acquire similar functionality. react-query generally doesn't force the developer to follow their patterns or paradims and can still get custom when needed.
+By passing the fetching function (using fetchApi or Axios), and passing it through react-query hooks, it gives the developer a set of `state` variables such as `isLoading`,`isError` and `error` without writing any custom solution of `useEffect` and `useState` hooks to acquire similar functionality. react-query generally doesn't force the developer to follow their patterns or paradigms and can still get custom when needed.

 We can isolate our api fetching logic into hooks and generally keep the components api logic free, allow more room in the components to focus on UI solutions.
 Heres an example of creating a hook: